Elevating Brand Loyalty: Your Roadmap to a Vibrant Customer Community

 This can spell trouble if an algorithm change limits visibility or functionality.
 Also, there is no control over the member data and customizability.

-Check out this guide to learn how you can evaluate various community platforms based on your requirements.
+Check out this community platform checklist to learn how you can evaluate various community platforms based on your requirements.

 Drive engagement for a better customer experience

 Once you have your first users, you need to encourage interaction.
 This may happen organically.
-But in small communities, you may need to take steps to stimulate customer engagement.
+However, in small communities, you may need to take steps to stimulate customer engagement.

 - Automatically send welcome emails to new community members.
 These typically contain information about how to get involved as well as moderation rules.
 Learn more about community member onboarding here.

 - Create questions and request answers from certain customer groups.
-This is a great way to encourage people to share their expertise.
+This is a great way to encourage people to continue engaging and share their expertise.

 - Provide badges to the members in your community that are most active or provide the most value.